OpenMS/pyopenms-docs/docs/source/interactive_plots.rst

-With special plotting libraries like ``holoviews`` and ``datashader`` for big data visualization as well as ``bokeh`` for interactiveness, we can use the functionality of :term:`pyOpenMS` to quickly create fully interactive views of :term:`mass spectrometry` data.
+With special plotting libraries like ``holoviews`` and ``datashader`` for big data visualization as well as ``bokeh`` for interactiveness, we can use the functionality of pyOpenMS to quickly create fully interactive views of mass spectrometry data.
 Here we plot a full map of :term:`MS1` that can be interactively zoomed-in if you execute the code in a notebook (e.g. on Binder, see the button on top of the page).